non contact measurement technology

 1.3 X-ray scanning method

 X-rays were one of the three major discoveries in physics in the late 19th and early 20th centuries, marking the emergence of modern physics.
-Industrial CT, or industrial computed tomography imaging, is mainly used for non-destructive testing of industrial components.
+Industries mainly use industrial CT, or industrial computed tomography imaging, for non-destructive testing of industrial components.

 It is based on ray scanning technology, the main principle is: with an X-ray beam at one end along a certain way to irradiate the object under test, a highly sensitive detector at the other end to receive the X-rays through the object under test, the resulting signal to the computer for processing, reconstructed by the object under test three-dimensional image or tomographic image.